Energy Transfer LP [ET] Price Analysis: NYSE:ET Bull Target $13.90 or Higher

-The share price of Energy Transfer LP [NYSE: ET] inclined by $5.08, presently trading at $4.77.
-The company’s shares saw 27.20% gains compared to the lowest price in the period of the last 52 weeks, set at 3.75 recorded on 03/27/20.
-The last few days have been tough to the share price as ET fall by -9.14% during the last week, even though the stock is still up by 5.79 compared to -0.48 of all time high it touched on 03/26/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -55.63%, while additionally dropping -68.66% during the last 12 months.
+The share price of Energy Transfer LP [NYSE: ET] inclined by $4.53, presently trading at $4.60.
+The company’s shares saw 22.67% gains compared to the lowest price in the period of the last 52 weeks, set at 3.75 recorded on 03/31/20.
+The last few days have been benevolent to the share price as ET fall by -4.17% during the last week, even though the stock is still up by 5.79 compared to -0.20 of all time high it touched on 03/26/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -61.12%, while additionally dropping -70.51% during the last 12 months.
 Energy Transfer LP is said to have a 12-month price target set at $13.90.
-That means that the stock has a strong potential to acquire 9.13% increase from the current trading price.
+That means that the stock has a strong potential to acquire 9.3% increase from the current trading price.

 Energy Transfer LP [NYSE:ET]: Analyst Rating and Earnings

 Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
 For Energy Transfer LP [ET], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give ET an Overweight rating.
-The average 12-month price forecast for this stock is $4.77, with the high estimate being $22.00, the low estimate being $6.00 and the median estimate amounting to $14.00.
-This is compared to its latest closing price of $5.08.
+This is compared to its latest closing price of $4.53.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Energy Transfer LP [ET] is sitting at 4.20.
 This is compared to 1 month ago, when its average rating was 4.90.